 Here’s an example of the look of a newly created blog:

-Here’s an example of a class blog using a customised theme:
+Here’s an example of a blog using a customized theme:

 Almost all Edublogs themes include ability to:

 Features worth considering when choosing a blog theme include: